smittytone/BuildAPIAccess/README.md

 ### - (void)login:(NSString *)userName :(NSString *)passWord :(BOOL)is2FA ###

 Log in using the supplied credentials.
 The method uses the credentials to retrieve a new API access token, which is used to authorize all further API accesses during the lifetime of the token.
+Values passed into *is2FA* are currently ignored; this parameter is for future use.

 ### - (void)twoFactorLogin:(NSString *)loginToken :(NSString *)otp ###

-Placeholder for support of two-factor authentication in due course.
+Placeholder for support of two-factor authentication.

 ### - (void)logout ###

-Remove the instance's impCentral API authorization tokens and close any current connections.
+Delete the instance's impCentral API authorization tokens and close any current connections.

 ## Class Methods: Getting Data ##